hpi-swa-teaching/ETLoad/notes/content/02_imgseg/object-formats.md

 Both Squeak versions store the format as a number internally (4 bit in Squeak 3, 5 bit in Squeak 5).
 These numbers will be mentioned for each format.

-Sources for Squeak 3 this include the article "Back to the future" found on the resources page, and for Squeak 5 the documentation on the `Behavior` class, for example `Behavior#instSpec`.
+Sources for Squeak 3 include the article "Back to the future" found on the resources page, and for Squeak 5 the documentation on the `Behavior` class, for example `Behavior#instSpec`.

 ## Formats present in both versions